The Audit Objective of External and Internal Audit

 The Objective of External Audit

 Contrary to what most people believe, it is not the job of the external auditor to detect fraud within an organisation.
-The primary purpose of having a financial audit or external audit is to enable auditors to perform audits on financial statements (using financial accounting) objectively and independently, as well as allow them to form their opinion whether:
+The primary purpose of having a financial audit or external audit is to enable auditors to perform audits on financial statements using financial accounting (Also see Distinguishing Financial Accounting and Management Accounting) objectively and independently, as well as allow them to form their opinion whether:

 – The financial statements that the management has prepared are true and fair in all material respects.